maiisthebest/speedback-react/frontend/README.md

 # 🎉 Speedback Round Generator

-Welcome to the **Speedback Round Generator** – your new favorite tool for organising speed feedback sessions 🚀
+Welcome to the **Speedback Round Generator** – your new favorite tool for organising speed-dating style feedback sessions 🚀

+This repository is structured as a monorepo with separate `frontend` and `backend` folders.

 With this app, you can: